-As you can see, one can hire Hadoop programmer for an average compensation of $78,985 per year in the USA.
-UAE offer similar compensation, whereas the UK and Switzerland offer much higher rates of $92,756 and $136,479 respectively.
+As you can see, one can hire Hadoop programmer for average compensation of $78,985 per year in the USA.
+UAE offers similar compensation, whereas the UK and Switzerland offer much higher rates of $92,756 and $136,479 respectively.
 One can hire Hadoop engineer for smaller compensations in Canada, Germany, and Belgium.
 The lowest rates to hire Hadoop developer are in Sweden.

 Can You Hire Hadoop Developer via Freelance Platforms?

 Among the reasons the force companies to hire Hadoop programmer as a freelancer, is a common belief that it is cost-efficient.
 Following the same scheme as with Spark developer, we have seen the same picture.
 A typical freelance developer with Hadoop in their arsenal charge between $40 and $95 per hour of their work, with a median rate of $50-$65.
-It means that annual expenses will reach $90,000-$118,00 for the 35-hour work week.
+It means that annual expenses will reach $90,000-$118,00 for the 35-hour workweek.